Associate Everything Detected: Facilitating Tracking-by-Detection to the Unknown: Method

 Based on the three sets of $S$ and $W$ that correspond to spatial, temporal, and cross-clip, we propose an association-centric learning mechanism to tackle the aforementioned association-learning ignorance problem and keep the extracted features robust enough to generalize to the unknown categories.
 The association-centric learning model the training process as a contrastive learning.

 To better understand our approach, we visualize the association-centric learning in Fig.~\ref{fig:association-centric}.
-The top-left panel of Fig.~\ref{fig:association-centric} provides an example of a sampled clip containing three frames during training.
-Assuming that there are four IDs in this clip, ID 1 and ID 4 are absent in frame 1 and frame 3 respectively.
+Fig.~\ref{fig:association-centric}(a) provides an example of a sampled clip containing three frames during training.
+Assuming that there are four IDs in this clip, ID 1 and ID 2 are absent in frame 3 and frame 2 respectively.
+ID 4 only appears in frame 3.
 During training, their corresponding object queries are encoded from real detections.

-For each $W$ output by sim-decoder, we apply the embedding loss proposed in~\cite{pang2021quasi} to enhance the weight responses among keys and queries that share the same ID and diminish the responses from different IDs.
+For each $W$ (i.e., $W_{\mathrm{spatial/temporal/cross-clip}}$) output by sim-decoder, we apply the embedding loss proposed in~\cite{pang2021quasi} to enhance the weight responses among keys and queries that share the same ID and diminish the responses from different IDs.
 We formulate the loss as follows:

 where $r$ is the index of rows in $W$, and each row of $W$ represents the responses of all keys to the same query in multi-head weight attention. $w^{+}_{r},w^{-}_{r}\in W_{r}$ and $W_{r}$ denotes the $r$-th row of $W$. $w^{+}_{r}$ is the response between key and query from the same ID, and $w^{-}_{r}$ is the response between different IDs.
-We further adopt focal loss~\cite{lin2017focal} as the auxiliary loss based on the corresponding $S$:
+We further adopt focal loss~\cite{lin2017focal} as the auxiliary loss based on the corresponding $S$ (i.e., $S_{\mathrm{spatial/temporal/cross-clip}}$):

 where $s^{+},s^{-}\in S$ and $s^{+}$ is the similarity between the same ID, $s^{-}$ is the similarity between different IDs.